nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 #### 4.5.2 Loading Storage Implementation

-This section details the technical information of StorageManager when TermiNUS loads data in the `data` directory.
+This section details the technical information of `StorageManager` when `Terminus` loads data in the `data` directory.

 ##### 4.5.2.1 Current Implementation